NickDevoctomy/RomTools/README.md

 all redundant and unwanted files by performing the following steps.

 1. Listing all files (not recursively)
 2. Md5 hashing all files
 3. Run the following filters on the hashed files,
   a.
 Filtering by extension
   b.
 Filtering by filename (see 'Filtering by Filename' below for more details)
   c.
-Filterning binary identical duplicates (will have different filenames)
+Filtering binary identical duplicates (will have different filenames)

+Limitations:

+* 7z archives contents hashing not currently supported
+  * Disable hashing to workaround
+* Zip archives contents hashing containing more than 1 file not currently supported (e.g Amiga archives can contain multiple files)
+  * Disable hashing to workaround

 ## Filtering by Filename